Top 10 Facts About the Nile River

 "Today the traveller on the Nile enters a wonderland at whose gates rise the colossal pyramids of which he has had visions perhaps from earliest childhood."
 James Henry Breasted

-7. The Southern stretches of the river are home to Nile crocodiles, one of the largest and most dangerous species of crocodile, responsible for the deaths of many people each year.
+They are one of the largest and most dangerous species of crocodile, responsible for the deaths of many people each year.
 At one time, these aggressive reptiles could be found all the way up to the Nile Delta, but their habitat has shrunk over the years.

-8. In 1970, the Aswan High Dam was built.
-This helps to control the yearly flooding of the River.
+The dam was built in 1970.
 Previously, high floods could wipe out crops, and drier years could result in failures and famine, but the dam now regulates water levels.

 More Quotes About The Nile